JorgeX/gatsby-theme-novela/README.md

   avatar: ./avatars/thiago-costa.png
 ```

 \*At least one Author must have `featured: true`.
-This author will have their Name, Bio, and Avatar visible on the home pag
+This author will have their Name, Bio, and Avatar visible on the home page

 ### Post